 How Much Do Medical Records Technician Majors Make?

 Salaries According to BLS

-Health Information/Medical Records Technology/Technician majors often go into careers with median salaries of $44,010.
+The median salary for someone in a career related to health information/medical records technology/technician is $44,010.
 This median refers to all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Medical Records Technician

 Some degrees associated with health information/medical records technology/technician may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 How much schooling do you really need to compete in today’s job market?
 People currently working in careers related to health information/medical records technology/technician have obtained the following education levels.